QIWI-API/payments-docs/_merchant-form_en.html.md

 }
 ~~~

 The payment tokens are used for charging a customer balance without entering card details or QIWI Wallet number.
 By default, the use of payment tokens is disabled.
-Contact your Support manager to enable that.
+Contact your manager in QIWI Support to enable that.

 The issue of a payment token is described [in this section](#payment-token-issue).

 <aside class="warning">
 Customer will be able to make payment by payment token only on the site where payment token was issued.

-To make the payment token valid on other sites, send a request to Support.
+To make the payment token valid on other sites, send a request to <a href="mailto:payin@qiwi.com">QIWI Support</a>.
 </aside>

 To pay for the customer order with its payment token, send in API request [Payment](#payments) the following data: